Dispelling Some Myths: Mediæval Peasants ate Bland Food

 New research Much is known of the medieval dietary practices of the nobility and ecclesiastical institutions, but less about what foods the medieval peasantry consumed.
 A 2019 study by a team from the University of Bristol examined a range of historical documents and found that medieval peasants ate meat, fish, dairy products, fruit and vegetables.
 Before this study, there had been little direct evidence that this was the case.
 Yet, even though we now have a better understanding of what Mediæval peasants and the poorer social classes ate, the notion persists that food was bland or tasteless.
 This is a myth, so what is the truth?

 Fish could be dried or salted, but fresh fish, like herring or mackerel, was popularly eaten by people living near the sea.
 Those living near rivers could eat freshwater fish such as eels, pike, perch, trout, sturgeon, roach, and salmon.
-Indeed, in the Mediæval period, English rivers had a plentiful supply of salmon making it a cheap source of food.
-So cheap in fact that some towns passed laws to limit the feeding of apprentices (trainees) with salmon to no more than three times a week.
+The case of last named is interesting because it is often asserted that English rivers in the Mediæval period had a plentiful supply of salmon making it a cheap source of food.
+So cheap in fact that apprentices had a ‘salmon clause’ included in their indentures to limit their being fed salmon no more than a certain number of times weekly.
+However, a 19th-century inquiry into the validity of this belief not only questioned the greater abundance of salmon in English rivers in the past (Brushfield, 1896, 15) but also determined that documentary evidence for a ‘salmon clause’ cannot be found in any Mediæval work (Brushfield, 1896, 32).
+The 'clause' seems to be commonly ‘reported in towns and places situated in proximity to rivers and estuaries that are, or formerly were, frequented by salmon’ (Brushfield, 1896, 4).
 Today, the introduction of fish farms has made salmon more affordable, but it is still considered a luxury by many.

 Farming was one way of providing meat, but unlike today meat remained a luxury unaffordable to the majority.
 For those who could, the rich and privileged, hunting game (deer, pheasant, rabbit and so on) was a popular pastime that added to their diet.
 But for those poorer folk who could, they might keep animals all year round.
 Cows, for example, could provide milk for producing cheese, while chickens could be reared for their eggs or for their meat.
 When they had the money a Mediæval peasant might buy some meat from the local market, while game animals, like rabbits, they could catch for themselves - but beware of being caught poaching (see right).